nihklas/Flowlang/Notes.md

 Instruction Kind will be filled with all needed instructions, extra will hold any extra information needed, like index into the symbol table, small integer and float literals.

-## General Notes

-- Source Code gets parsed into the AST
-- Sema happens on the AST
-- Symbol Table, Scope Table and Intern Pool gets created outside of Sema and passed into it
-- Symbol Table holds information about types and existence of symbols
-- Keys of the symbol tables gets created through combination of name and scope id
-- Intern Pool holds a copy of all literal strings
-- Sema checks for any compile time errors
-    - Resolves Types and checks them by building the symbol table
-    - Checks scope of variables, constantness etc.
-    - String literals are saved into the Intern Pool
-- After Compile Time checking, AST gets turned into a CFG
-- CFG consists of Blocks of Instructions and Jumps between those
-    - Instructions should roughly translate per line
-- Special jumps are "_entry" and "_exit"
-- Optimisation passes happen on the CFG
-    - for example Dead-Code-Elimination
-- Jumps are defined as predecessors and successors